 When verification takes too long the Postfix SMTP server defers the sender or recipient address with a 450 reply.
 Normal mail clients will connect again after some delay.
 The address verification delay is configurable with the main.cf address_verify_poll_count and address_verify_poll_delay parameters.
 See postconf(5) for details.

 When verifying a remote address, Postfix probes the preferred MTAs for that address, without actually delivering mail.
 If a preferred MTA accepts the address, then Postfix assumes that the address is deliverable.
 In reality, mail for a remote address can bounce AFTER a preferred MTA accepts the recipient address, or AFTER a preferred MTA accepts the message content.

 Some sites may blacklist you when you are probing them too often (a probe is an SMTP session that does not deliver mail), or when you are probing them too often for a non-existent address.
 This is one reason why you should use sender address verification sparingly, if at all, when your site receives lots of email.

 Normally, address verification probe messages follow the same path as regular mail.
 However, some sites send mail to the Internet via an intermediate relayhost; this breaks address verification.
 See below, section "Controlling the routing of address verification probes", for how to override mail routing and for possible limitations when you have to do this.

 Postfix assumes that an address is undeliverable when a preferred MTA for the address rejects the probe, regardless of the reason for rejection (client rejected, HELO rejected, MAIL FROM rejected, etc.).
 Thus, Postfix rejects an address when a preferred MTA for that address rejects mail from your machine for any reason.
 This is not a limitation, but it is mentioned here just in case people believe that it is a limitation.

-Unfortunately, some sites do not reject unknown addresses in reply to the RCPT TO command, but report a delivery failure in response to end of DATA after a message is transferred.
+Unfortunately, some sites do not reject unknown addresses in reply to the RCPT TO or DATA command, but instead report a delivery failure in response to end of DATA after a message is transferred.
 Postfix address verification does not work with such sites.